Our School Curriculum

 Early Years Foundation Stage (EYFS) is made up of Nursery and Reception (ages 3 to 4 and 4 to 5).
 At our school we don't have a Nursery and therefore the only year group in EYFS is Reception.

-Our EYFS Leader is Miss Ramsden.
+Our EYFS Leader is Mrs Taylor.
 Details on the EYFS curriculum can be found by clicking here.

-Our Key Stage 1 leader is Miss Ramsden.
+Our Key Stage 1 leader is Miss Miller.